Jaymon/caches/README.md

 import caches
 ```

-Caches will take care of parsing the url and creating the Redis connection, automatically, so after importing Caches will be ready to use.
+Caches will take care of parsing the and DSN urls and creating the associated Redis connections automatically, so after importing, Caches will be ready to use.

 ### Interface